alex-tudosan/kyverno-postgresql-testing/postgresql-testing/COMPREHENSIVE_GUIDE.md

 ## 🔧 Manual Setup (Alternative to Scripts)

+**What this section is for:** If you prefer to understand and run each step manually instead of using the automated script, this section explains exactly what each command does.

+**When to use manual setup:**
+- You want to learn what each step does
+- You need to customize the setup
+- You're troubleshooting issues
+- You want to understand the process better

 ### Phase 1: Small-Scale EKS + RDS Setup

 #### 1. Create EKS Cluster

+**What we're doing:** Creating a small group of computers in Amazon's cloud to run our security testing.

+**Why we need this:** We need computers to run:
+- Kyverno (the security system)
+- Reports Server (the database connector)
+- Monitoring tools (to see what's happening)
+- Test applications (to test the security rules)

+**Step 1a: Create the cluster configuration file**

 ```bash
 # Create EKS cluster configuration